What is Major Depressive Disorder (MDD)?

 While antidepressants are effective, they often come with side effects such as nausea, weight gain, sexual dysfunction, and insomnia.
 Regular monitoring by a healthcare provider is essential to assess efficacy and manage side effects.
 Patients are often started on a low dose, which is gradually increased to a therapeutic dose over time.

 Psychotherapy, or “talk therapy,” is another cornerstone in the management of MDD, especially for patients who prefer non-medication-based approaches or those with milder forms of depression.
+The goal of therapy is to help individuals understand the underlying causes of their depression, change negative thought patterns, and develop coping strategies for managing stress and difficult emotions.
 It is often used in combination with medication for better outcomes.

 a.
 Cognitive Behavioral Therapy (CBT)